dmrph/DecibelDetect/docs/weeklyreports/weekly_918.md

 ### Plans and Goals:
 - Start working on audio input functionality and geolocation integration.
-- Set up the backend with Express.js and database handling.
+- Set up the backend with Express.js and database handling. ?
+(Maybe Python)
 - Begin work on the frontend interface using React Native.

 ---